Epcot One Day Itinerary [2024]

 Welcome to our one day plan for a perfect visit to Epcot!
 In this post, we walk you through how to put together a full day at Epcot, starting from waking up early to join a virtual queue and ending with the featured nighttime show, Luminous.

 Throughout, I include sample times based on a day we spent at Epcot.
 As always, these times won’t necessarily be reflective of your day—besides crowd levels etc., the operating hours and showtimes for your day may vary.
-Consult the My Disney Experience app for specific schedule on your day.
+But even if your day looks wildly different, we’re here to help you figure out how to fit the things you want to do into a perfect day at Epcot.
+Let’s get to it!

 Related Posts